MalinaNeag/benchmarks-cpu-hdd-ram/README.md

 ### Testbench

-The testbench package provides a way to run a test for a particular algorithm or data structure.
+The testbench package provides a way to run a test for a particular benchmark.

 ### Bench

-The bench package provides the algorithms for the benchmarks.
+The bench package provides the algorithms for benchmarks.

 ## Types of Benchmarks